The Phase Stability Network of all Inorganic Materials: Results

-The characteristic path length or mean node-node distance, $\mathcal{L}$, of a network is defined as the number of edges in the shortest path between two nodes, averaged over all pairs of nodes.
-The longest node-node distance in the network defines its diameter, $\mathcal{L}_{max}$.
-The characteristic path length of the materials network is $\mathcal{L}=1.8$, and its diameter $\mathcal{L}_{max} = 2$.
-This remarkably short path length indicates that the materials network has ``small-world'' characteristics, i.e.\ despite its large size, the number of egdes that need to be traversed from a given node to any other node is relatively small.
-The extremely small $\mathcal{L}$ for the present materials network is not unexpected.
-First, noble gases, which only rarely participate in the formation of any materials, are connected with almost all the materials in the network.
-Since existence of even one such node is sufficient to put an upper bound of 2 on $\mathcal{L}_{max}$, the small-world character here is arising from the exclusive lack of reactivity of noble gases.
-Because some material pairs already have tie-lines that connect them immediately, the mean distance $\mathcal{L}$ is slightly smaller than 2.
-If the noble gases are disregarded, the network diameter $\mathcal{L}_{max}$ increases to 3 but the mean path length $\mathcal{L}$ remains small (1.9) due to the presence of a few other very-highly connected nodes, e.g.\ binary halides.
+The characteristic path length or mean node-node distance in a network, $\mathcal{L}$, is defined as the number of edges in the shortest path between two nodes, averaged over all pairs of nodes.
+The longest node-node distance in the network defines its diameter, $\mathcal{L}_{\rm max}$.
+The characteristic path length of the materials network $\mathcal{L} = 1.8$, and its diameter $\mathcal{L}_{\rm max} = 2$.
+This remarkably short path length indicates that the materials network has ``small-world'' characteristics~\cite{watts_collective_1998}, i.e.\ despite its large size, the number of edges that need to be traversed from a given node to any other node is relatively small.
+The extremely small $\mathcal{L}$ for the materials network can be intuitively understood to be a consequence of the almost complete lack of reactivity of noble gases.
+The non-participation of noble gases in the formation of compounds (and thus having tie-lines with nearly all materials in the network) places an upper bound of 2 on $\mathcal{L}_{\rm max}$, and since some material pairs already have tie-lines that connect them immediately, the mean path $\mathcal{L}$ is slightly smaller than 2.
+Even if noble gases are disregarded, the mean path length and diameter of the materials network remain small due to the presence of a few other very-highly connected nodes corresponding to extremely stable and non-reactive materials, e.g.\ binary halides.